What is a 'dit/dite' name?

 "The eldest, Marie Chenay, became god-daughter of Jean Gloria on 22 September 1658, and joined her life to that of Joseph Petit dit Bruneau, at Quebec on 16 September 1675.
 Marie saw ten children grow up at Trois-Rivieres and even became the Seigneuresse of Maskinonge.
 It was there that she died in 1730."

 Thomas J. Laforest Our French-Canadian Ancestors : Volume XII, Page 88

 Is Joseph Petit dit Bruneau (Bruno) YOUR Ancestor?
 Tell us more.

 The comments you read here belong only to the person who posted them.
 We reserve the right to remove off-topic and inappropriate comments.
-Also, If you'd like to be contacted by others who are related to Joseph Petit dit Bruneau (Bruno), leave a message here!

-This free genealogy website is a collection of contributions from many generous "family" members who want to share their family with others.
+This FREE genealogy website is a collection of contributions from many generous "family" members who want to share their family with others.
 We are not necessarily related to or researching a person just because their name is on this site.
 While we do our best to be accurate, we sometimes make mistakes.
 Please use this information as a guide.
 Verify the information with your own research.
 If you find any errors, please email us and report them.
 Thanks!